 - Brands send sales executives to retailers either directly or through distributors.

-- Sales executives visit retailers as per their beat – on average 40-60 stores are covered on a daily beat – and collect orders on a form or, increasingly, on an order taking app, and reports the orders to the distributor/brand at the end of the day.
+- Sales executives visit retailers as per their beat – on average 40-60 stores are covered on a daily beat – and collect orders on a form or, increasingly, on an order-taking app, and report the orders to the distributor/brand at the end of the day.

-- The distributor/brand sends out delivery vans whenever they feel they have an optimal number of orders to deliver in an area and fulfills the order either completely or in part – well-run brands fulfill over 70% of the orders on average but fulfillment rates are far lower for many others.
+- The distributor/brand sends out delivery vans whenever they feel they have an optimal number of orders to deliver in an area and fulfils the order either completely or in part – well-run brands fulfil over 70% of the orders on average but fulfilment rates are far lower for many others.

 This is no doubt a simplistic description of an extremely complex delivery model.
 But that’s precisely the point – the current model is so complex and slow that it’s costing everyone in the ecosystem, from brands to distributors to retailers to consumers, precious time and money.
 Clearly, the system is ripe for disruption.

 Now imagine this: Kumar, faced with high demand for the soft drink, opens up an ordering app on his phone, searches for the product, select the quantity he requires and clicks buy.
 The order reaches the brand immediately and the order is delivered within 24 hours by a local partner (a distributor or stockist/sub-stockist) in a two-wheeler/rickshaw/van.
 Kumar can serve his customers seamlessly and the brand stands a chance to increase customer loyalty and revenues and gains a better ROI.

 This bottom-up, direct brand-to-retail supply model has more game-changing benefits for all players in the ecosystem:

 - Brands get access to real-time, drill-down data on market demand that they can use to streamline manufacturing and upstream and downstream supply to ensure that they have enough stock available to meet demand (and nothing more).